jzumsteg/pooleblog/_posts/2022-01-10-christmas-in-st.-louis.md

 </figure>

-&nbsp;We got in lots of walks, as the weather was excellent.
+We got in lots of walks, as the weather was excellent.
 Christmas Eve day was sunny and 74°!
 We walked through an outdoor sculpture park with some interesting installations:

 <figure class = "landscape">
 	<img src="{{"/assets/images/2022/01/image-14.jpg" | prepend: site.baseurl | prepend: site.url }}" alt="Image" />